How to register as a practitioner and manage a scheme on behalf of the scheme administrator.

 - unauthorised borrowing reports

-- notification of a transfer of pension funds to a qualifying recognised overseas pension scheme (known as QROPS)
+- notification of pension funds transferred to a qualifying recognised overseas pension scheme (QROPS)

 - notification if your scheme starts or stops being a master trust scheme

 - notification that you’re no longer the practitioner

 This information can be given by you or the scheme administrator depending on the contract you have them.

 Find information on how to send pension scheme reports if you’re a scheme administrator.

 You cannot be authorised by more than one pension scheme administrator for the same pension scheme.